Swiss Family Allowance 2026: Rates, Eligibility & Apply

 - If receiving unemployment benefits, also provide RAV confirmation

-- Allowance is paid monthly into your bank account
+- The allowance is paid monthly into your bank account

 Retroactive claims: Up to five years.
 If you missed claiming, you can still recover allowances within this period.